nautobot/nautobot/nautobot/docs/user-guides/getting-started/tenants.md

 It is simple to assign a Tenant to an existing object.
 This next example will add a Tenant to an existing Device.

 1. Click on **Devices** in the top navigation menu
-2. Look for the **Devices** option and click on it; this will take you to the *Devices* page
+2. Look for the **Devices** option and click on it
+    * This will take you to the *Devices* page
-3. Click on the specific Device you want to add the Tenant to; this will take you to the main page for that Device
+3. Click on the specific Device you want to add the Tenant to
+    * This will take you to the main page for that Device
 4. On the specific Device page, click on the `Edit` button

 ![](../images/getting-started-nautobot-ui/13-assign-tenant-to-device.png)